LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Experiments

 \subsection{Alzheimer's Disease EEG Dataset}

-We extensively evaluated LERD on two diverse EEG datasets covering Alzheimer's disease (AD), frontotemporal dementia (FTD), mild cognitive impairment (MCI), and healthy controls, as shown in Table~\ref{tab:real_datasets}.
-Across both datasets, LERD outperformed state-of-the-art baselines such as CNNs, RNNs, and transformers.
+We extensively evaluated LERD on two diverse EEG datasets covering Alzheimer's disease (AD), frontotemporal dementia (FTD), mild cognitive impairment (MCI), and healthy controls.
+Across both datasets, LERD outperformed representative EEG classifiers and temporal/dynamical baselines such as CNNs, RNNs, and transformers.
 In Dataset AD cohort A, LERD showed a clear ability to distinguish AD, FTD, and healthy participants, with consistently lower performance variability across runs.
 This stability highlights its effectiveness in capturing subtle neural dynamics despite EEG heterogeneity.
 In the more unbalanced Dataset AD cohort B, where distinctions between moderate AD, MCI, and healthy controls are subtler, LERD still achieved the highest diagnostic accuracy.
 While some baselines showed significant performance fluctuations, LERD remained robust, balancing sensitivity and specificity—demonstrating resilience to noise and distribution shifts common in real-world EEG data.
 Overall, LERD yields physiology-aligned latent summaries alongside strong predictive performance, supporting analyses of group-level spectral/connectivity differences under a strict cross-subject protocol.
 Additional dataset descriptions and baseline methods are presented in Appendix~\ref{sec:toyexp}.

+The high standard deviation of several Cohort~B baselines should be read in light of the strict subject-level evaluation on a small and imbalanced cohort (notably only seven MCI subjects): a few subject-level majority-vote changes can produce large fold-to-fold swings.
+This is a baseline-specific stability issue under cross-subject aggregation rather than evidence of segment-level leakage.